Afro-Colombians

-Afro-Colombians (Afrocolombianos), also known as Black Colombians (Colombianos Negros), are Colombians of completely or predominantly Sub-Saharan African ancestry.
-Colombia has one of the largest Afro-descendant populations in South America, with government estimates being that Afro-Colombians make up about ten percent of the country's population.
-In the national censuses of Colombia, Black people are recognized as three official groups: the Raizals, the Palenques and other Afro-Colombians.
+Afro-Colombians (Afrocolombianos), also known as Black Colombians (Colombianos Negros), are Colombians who have predominantly or entirely Sub-Saharan African ancestry; they are distinguished by their dark skin.
+In the national censuses of Colombia, black people are recognized as 3 official groups: the Raizals, the Palenques and other Afro-Colombians.

 History

-Africans were enslaved in the early 16th century in Colombia.
-They were from various places across the continent, including modern-day Republic of the Congo, Democratic Republic of the Congo, Angola, Nigeria, Cameroon, The Gambia, Liberia, Guinea, Ghana, Ivory Coast, Guinea-Bissau, Sierra Leone, Senegal, Mali and parts of Togo, Benin, Namibia and Zimbabwe.
-They were forcibly taken to Colombia to replace the Indigenous population, which was rapidly decreasing due to extermination, genocide campaigns, disease, and forced labor.
+Africans were enslaved by European colonizers in the early 16th century in Colombia.
+They were from various places across the continent, including: modern-day Congo Republic, DR Congo, Angola, Nigeria, Cameroon, Gambia, Liberia, Guinea, Ghana, Ivory Coast, Guinea-Bissau, Sierra Leone, Senegal, Mali and parts of Togo, and Benin.
+They were forcibly taken to Colombia to replace the Indigenous population, which was rapidly decreasing due to extermination, genocide, military campaigns, disease and forced labor.

 Map of the Trans-Atlantic slave trade.
 Cartagena was the largest slave port in Colombia.

 "A Gold-Washing Technique, Province of Barbacoas" by Manuel María Paz (1853).

 Enslaved African people were forced to work in gold mines, on sugarcane plantations, cattle ranches, and large haciendas.
 African slaves pioneered the extraction of alluvial gold deposits and the growing of sugar cane in the areas that are known in modern times as the departments of Chocó, Antioquia, Cauca, Valle del Cauca, and Nariño in western Colombia.